ibm-cloud-docs/vpc/vpc-endpoints.md

 Use service endpoints to securely connect to {{site.data.keyword.cloud_notm}} services over the {{site.data.keyword.cloud_notm}} private network.
 These endpoints are available through DNS (Domain Name System) names in the `cloud.ibm.com` domain and resolve to `166.9.x.x` addresses.

-For more information about service endpoints, see [Secure access to services using service endpoints](/docs/resources?topic=resources-service-endpoints) and [Services that support service endpoints](/docs/resources?topic=resources-private-network-endpoints#services-support-service-endpoints).
+For more information about service endpoints, see [Services that support service endpoints](/docs/resources?topic=resources-private-network-endpoints#services-support-service-endpoints).
 After you provision a service as a private endpoint, ping the endpoint from your virtual server instance to verify that the endpoint is reachable.

 If you can't connect to service endpoints, make sure that service endpoints are enabled in your account.
 For instructions, see [Enabling service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).
 {: tip}